sysofwan/styleguide/Javascript.md

 2. Always put semi-colons at the end of a statement.
 Not putting semi-colons may appear to work, but will result in very hard to find bugs.
 Use a linter to check for this.

+3. Always use `var` to declare a variable.
+Not using it wil work (surprise!), but the variable will become a global (what?).

+4. Put `use strict;` at the beginning of a JS file or a script tag.
+The enables "strict mode" which will throw errors and tell you about problems that will usually fail silently.
+See [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode]) for more information.

-3. Curly braces should be place on the right of a statement, not on a new line by itself (I know that this is debatable is most languages, but not for Javascript!).
+5. Curly braces should be place on the right of a statement, not on a new line by itself (I know that this is debatable is most languages, but not for Javascript!).

     ```JavaScript
     // DO THIS